One-plus-one evolutionary optimizer configuration object

 View the misaligned images.

-Create the optimizer configuration object suitable for registering images from different sensors.
+Create the optimizer configuration object suitable for registering multimodal images.

 optimizer = registration.optimizer.OnePlusOneEvolutionary